 Fiskars produce excellent modern versions of classic designs, and the Fiskars Brush Axe is one of them.
 The blade is 9 inches long and coated with an anti-rust, low-friction coating to help it slice through wood and be easier to pull out if it does get stuck.
 The handle is a composite material that the blade is fit-molded into, meaning that the blade will not separate from the handle unless the handle breaks, which Fiskars handles rarely do.

-You can easily buy another one ten years down the line at such a low price point.
+You can easily buy another one ten years later at such a low price point.
 It comes with a sheath for safe carrying and handling when not in use.
 Overall, the Fiskars Brush Axe is an excellent tool by a reputable Finnish company.
 Great value for the money.

 Tomahawks are great tools for many purposes – bushcraft, self-defence, axe throwing competitions, and even for hunting and in emergencies.
 Tactical tomahawks take the traditional wood-handled tomahawk design to the next level – more durable and sometimes with more features – such as a pick or hammer on the back or poll side of the axehead.
 Some even have a crowbar at the end of the handle.

 The SOG Tactical Tomahawk is one of the most popular models out there, and for good reason.
 It has a light, sharp, sleek design and solid construction.
-It’s also a multi-purpose axe – apart from the edge itself, it has a spiked poll end and a checked hammering surface.
+It’s also a multi-purpose axe – apart from the edge, it has a spiked poll end and a checked hammering surface.

 - 420 Stainless Steel Hatchet Blade